-The adoption of AGVs requires an initial investment and a change of mentality and warehouse management processes, but on the other hand it produces several benefits.
-Listed below are the main ones.
+The adoption of AGVs requires an initial investment and a change of mentality and warehouse management processes, but on the other hand it produces vital benefits, such as:

-How does it work?
+How does this flexible and fast goods management system works?
 The A.Celli brand technology specialised in fully integrated end-of-line management systems (Slittopack - Roll Handling) has been enriched thanks to the AGV automatic movement logics.
 From here, interfacing everything with the dynamics of integration and storage was natural.
-In fact, equipping the machines with data collection systems, with vision systems, with RFID tag readers that interact with ERP management systems and with a specially developed digital suite, the result was an intelligent system operating autonomously, that can work non-stop day and night and that communicates with data analysis and tracking software through the cloud.
+In fact, equipping the machines with data collection systems, with vision systems, RFID tag readers that interact with ERP management systems and a specially developed digital suite, the result was an intelligent system operating autonomously, that can work non-stop, day and night, and that communicates with data analysis and tracking software through the cloud.

-Because these are the magic words: digitisation, integration and traceability. hese are the key concepts on which a highly specialised and innovative vision has been developed, not just focused on the warehouse logic but that extends to managing the data and the logic of the entire production line, upstream and downstream.
+Digitisation, integration and traceability: these are the key concepts on which a highly specialised and innovative vision has been developed, not just focused on the warehouse logic but that extends to managing the data and the logic of the entire production line, upstream and downstream.